 Shortlisted for the Pushkin House Russian Book Prize 2018

-The heartbreaking story of an innocent man in a Soviet gulag, told for the first time in English, and beautifully illustrated with the original drawings he sent to his family from the camp.
+The beautifully illustrated, heartbreaking story of an innocent man in a Soviet gulag, told for the first time in English.

 One fateful day in 1934, a husband arranged to meet his wife under the colonnade of the Bolshoi theatre.
 As she waited for him in vain, he was only a few hundred metres away, in a cell in the notorious Lubyanka prison.

 Less than a year before, Alexey Wangenheim – a celebrated meteorologist – had been hailed by Stalin as a national hero.
 But following his sudden arrest, he was exiled to a gulag, forced to spend his remaining years on an island in the frozen north, along with thousands of other political prisoners.

 Stalin’s Meteorologist is the thrilling and deeply moving account of an innocent man caught up in the brutality of Soviet paranoia.
 It's a timely reminder of the human consequences of political extremism.

 - Published 5th July 2018

 - 192 Pages

 - 129mm x 198mm x 13mm